aicirt2012/icm-webclient/README.md

  |   ├──helpers.js             * helper functions for our configuration files
  |   ├──spec-bundle.js         * ignore this magic that sets up our angular 2 testing environment
  |   ├──karma.conf.js          * karma config for our unit tests
- |   ├──protractor.conf.js     * protractor config for our end-to-end tests
  │   ├──webpack.dev.js         * our development webpack config
  │   ├──webpack.prod.js        * our production webpack config
  │   └──webpack.test.js        * our testing webpack config